reagento/dishka/docs/integrations/aiohttp.rst

 * automatic REQUEST and SESSION scope management using middleware
 * passing ``Request`` object as a context data to providers for both **Websockets** and **HTTP** requests
-* automatic injection of dependencies into handle function
+* automatic injection of dependencies into handler function

 How to use